Leo Putz: Life

-His father, Karl Putz, was the Mayor of Merano.
+His father, Karl Putz, was the Mayor of Meran.
 He began his studies at the age of sixteen at the Academy of Fine Arts Munich, where he studied with the history painter Gabriel von Hackl.
 Convinced that he had great talent, his father sent him to the Académie Julian in Paris.
 After military service, he returned to Munich and studied with Paul Hoecker.
 He opened his first studio in 1897.
 That same year, he became a member of the Munich Secession.
 He worked with the weekly magazine Jugend and many of his paintings were reproduced on the magazine's title page.
 During this time, he also worked as a commercial artist, creating many posters in Art Nouveau style and billboards for the Moderne Galerie München.

 The Staatsgalerie Dresden and the Neue Königliche Pinakothek acquired many of his works in 1903.
 He became an honorary citizen of Bavaria in 1909; a prerequisite for becoming a Professor, for which he received appointment that same year.

 Between 1909 and 1914, he spent his summers at Schloss Hartmannsberg near Chiemgau to practice plein-air painting.
 While there, he took on several students, among them the American artist Edward Cucuel.
 It was also there that he created his best-known works; the two series known as the "Boat Pictures" and the "Bathers".
 In both, he focused on portraying beautiful young women, a prominent feature of his early work.
 In 1913, he married the landscape painter Frieda Blell.
 He relocated to Gauting in 1922, where he built a house, trading his paintings for building materials.